segasai/q3c/README.md

 The order of arguments is important, so that the column names of the table should come first, and the location where you search after, otherwise the index won't be used.

-There is also an alternative way of doing cone searches which could be a bit faster if the table that you are working with is small.
+There is also an alternative way of doing cone searches which could be a bit faster if the table that you are working with that table that is small.
 In that case q3c_radial_query may be too CPU heavy.
-So you may want to query the table:
+So you may want to query the
+table:

 ```
   my_db# SELECT * FROM mytable WHERE q3c_join(11, 12, ra, dec, 0.1);